Black's Game

 Black's Game (Svartur á leik) is an Icelandic crime film from 2012, directed and written by Óskar Þór Axelsson.
 It is based on the novel of the same name by Stefán Máni about the drug trade in Reykjavík in the mid-1990s.

-In the 2013 Edda Awards, Oskar Þór Axelsson won Screenplay of the Year (Handrit ársins), Damon Younger won Best Supporting Actor (Leikari í aukahlutverki) and María Birta Bjarnadóttir won Best Supporting Actress (Leikkona í aukahlutverki) for the film.
+In the 2013 Edda Awards, Óskar Þór Axelsson won Screenplay of the Year (Handrit ársins), Damon Younger won Best Supporting Actor (Leikari í aukahlutverki) and María Birta Bjarnadóttir won Best Supporting Actress (Leikkona í aukahlutverki) for the film.
 It became the second highest grossing Icelandic film of all time.
-A prequel to Black's Game is due to be released in 2024, and a sequel in 2025.
+A prequel to Black's Game was due for release in 2024, and a sequel in 2025.

 Plot

 Black's Game takes place during the uncertain times of the mid-nineties, when Reykjavík's underworld is expanding and becoming more dangerous.
 The audience follows the rise and fall of a cast of characters; Stebbi, an ordinary man who gets involved in the drug world through his childhood friend, Tóti.
 Tóti works for Jói Faraó, the country's biggest drug baron since the 1970s.
 Tóti together with Brúnó take over Jói's business and change the drug market.
 At the beginning of the film, Stebbi is facing charges for a fight he got into when he was drunk.
 He comes across Tóta, who offers him the best criminal lawyer in the country if he comes to work for him.
 A little later, when Brúnó returns from his self-imposed one-year exile abroad, Stebbi sees that there is a lot of tension under the surface.
 Brúnó is amoral and thrives on danger and crime.
 Tóti, on the other hand, is in touch with reality and only wants to run a profitable company.
 An internal conflict begins with Stebbi is stuck in the middle.
 The story is told from Stebbi's point of view, and the first half of the film goes back and forth between Stebbi, who is learning the ropes and becoming a member of the gang with decent prospects, and Tóti's backstory and the beginnings of the gang.
 In the second half, Brúnó has returned and the gang has begun to break up.
 It ends with Stebbi finding himself stuck between Tóti and Brúnó.